robinovitch61/impossible_app/README.md

    * **NOTE**: this script includes `docker system prune -f`, which [removes unused data](https://docs.docker.com/engine/reference/commandline/system_prune/).
 Comment this out if you'd like to keep your currently unused containers, images, and volumes.

 4) Wait ~1min for startup.
 Then navigate to [http://localhost:5000/](http://localhost:5000/) and have a blast.
 * If there are any startup issues, use `docker logs -f app` to view possible errors.
-Contact leorobinovitch@gmail.com with any questions.

 ## Improvements/Next Steps: